linuxkit/linuxkit/projects/landlock/README.md

 - Offer design and code review help on Landlock, using Moby as a test-bed

 **Long-term:**
-- Develop a robust container-minded Landlock policy, and include it in Moby by default
+- Develop a robust container-minded Landlock policy, and include it in LinuxKit by default